squidfunk/mkdocs-material/docs/publishing-your-site.md

       GH_TOKEN: ${{ secrets.GH_TOKEN }}
     ```

-Now, when a new commit is pushed to `master`, the static site is automatically
+Now, when a new commit is pushed to either the `master` or `main` branches,
-built and deployed.
-Commit and push the file to your repository to see the
+the static site is automatically built and deployed.
+Commit and push the file
-workflow in action.
+to your repository to see the workflow in action.

 Your documentation should shortly appear at `<username>.github.io/<repository>`.

+!!! note
+    The sample GitHub Action workflow above will run on both the `main` and `master`
+    branches.
+It is recommended that users remove one of either `main` or `master`
+    depending on how the target repository is set up.
+If a branch is included in the
+    workflow but does not exist in the repo then it will be a no-op.

 _Remember to set the_ `GH_TOKEN` _environment variable to the value of your
 [personal access token][3] when using [Material for MkDocs Insiders][4], which